 But how many of us understand where this traditional furniture came from and origins of the Shaker movement?
 Read on for a short history lesson that may well encourage you to try one of our Shaker style replacement kitchen doors for your new kitchen.

-Shakers went to great efforts to avoid the modern world and this included the construction of their own homes and furniture - but unfortunately also included a vow of celibacy ( a rule that led to their eventual decline in recent years).
+Shakers went to great efforts to avoid the modern world.
+This included the construction of their own homes and furniture.
+But unfortunately also included a vow of celibacy ( a rule that led to their eventual decline in recent years).

 The Shaker style

-The guiding principles of honesty, practicality and simplicity can be seen in everything the the Shaker's made - but particularly their furniture, which is well known for being of high quality and a with a minimalist feel.
+The guiding principles of honesty, practicality and simplicity can be seen in everything the the Shaker's made.
+Their furniture in particular is well known for being of high quality and a with a minimalist feel.
 It is this final point that really allows this furniture to have a place in modern society.
 It is a style that simply works well in almost any setting.

-Most furniture was made from solid wood and was then painted or stained to preserve the colour and the wood itself.
+Most furniture was made from solid wood and then painted or stained to preserve the colour and the wood itself.
 The colours used were strictly limited to blues, reds, greens and yellows - but a clear finish was most common.
-For the Shakers, it was considered deceitful to produce an item that had veneer or ornamentation as this could detract from the hand-crafted quality or worse still, hide imperfections.
+For the Shakers, it was considered deceitful to produce an item that had veneer or ornamentation.
+It was felt this could detract from the hand-crafted quality or worse still, hide imperfections.

 This commitment to handcrafted quality did not, however, prevent the Shakers from using modern tools to help them with production.
 They were happy to use labour saving devices, stating that the utility of the tools allowed them to be used.
 In fact they handcrafted many of their own tools.
 It certainly did not detract from the finished articles which are still incredibly popular in the US.

-Our Shaker doors come from the plainest and most beautiful through to the most detailed - but all adhere to the look and feel that has existed for hundreds of years.
+The Shaker kitchen door comes in the plainest and most beautiful through to the most detailed.
+But all adhere to the look and feel that has existed for hundreds of years.